andrea993/QAudioLib/README.md

 This library allows to manage stereo audio signal, 16bit PCM.
 It provides `QAudioLibBuffer` that overloads and improve the Qt `QAudioBuffer`, `QAudioLibFreqBuffer` that works with complex number to work in the frequency domain and `Mathematics` class that perform common signal processing operations.

 ## Default format
-Currently moment `QAudioLib` works with an own audio format: `DefaultAudioFormat`:
+Currently `QAudioLib` works with an own audio format: `DefaultAudioFormat`:
 ```C++
 setByteOrder(QAudioFormat::LittleEndian);
 setChannelCount(2);